Back to Blog

 - Full context event timelines with actionable intelligence for rapid remediation.

 We won’t cry wolf.
 By focusing on your valuable data, Cyberhaven will let you know each time the wolf is in town.

 At one customer, Motorola, the impact was not only identifying insiders that had eluded other tools like DLP, but an eventual reduction in the number of staff required to chase down alerts from 3-1.
 With more accurate alerts, the team was able to increase productivity and focus on more valuable activities.
 You can read about how Motorola combated insider threats in our case study.

-Or even better, see how Cyberhaven can help your security team focus on your high-value data and reduce alert fatigue with a free trial.
+Or even better, see how Cyberhaven can help your security team focus on your high-value data and reduce alert fatigue with a free risk assessment.